DauNguyenMinhTuan/Writeups-THM/tracker.md

    * Intro to Digital Forensics - [View Room](introdigitalforensics)
    * Security Operations - [View Room](securityoperations)

+### Jr Penetration Tester
+1. Introduction to Cyber Security
+   * Intro to Offensive Security
+   * Intro to Defensive Security
+   * Careers in Cyber

 ### Web Fundamentals
 1. How The Web Works
    * DNS in detail